lapikit/lapikit.dev/docs/breakpoints.md

 ## Customize breakpoints

 Lapikit offers advanced breakpoint customization.
-You can add and modify keys so you can use them in your application.
+You can add and modify both devices and thresholds so that your app stays fully adaptive.

-To do this, edit your `lapikit.config.js` file and modify or add the breakpoint key, then the thresholds key.
+To do this, edit your `plugins/lapikit.(ts|js)` file and configure breakpoints inside the **createLapikit()** call.
+You can visit [customize](/docs/customize) pages for discover all options to lapikit customization.

 <Sandbox name="update-config-breakpoints" code={UpdateConfigBreakpoints}/>

 > [!INFO]
-> It's advisable to restart your environment after this kind of modification to ensure that all Lapikit styles are updated.
+> It’s advisable to restart your environment after this kind of modification to ensure that all Lapikit styles are updated.

 ## Adapting breakpoints to the device